andersmurphy/andersmurphy-blog/resources/posts/2021-11-14-emacs-building-from-source-on-macos.md

 The only problem I ran into was Emacs not being able to find `libgccjit` this was solved by making sure `exec-path-from-shell` was the first package that loaded by use package in my `init.el`.

-You now know how to build any version of Emacs with any options you want to try.
+With this knowledge you can now build a specific version of Emacs with options you want to try.
 Liberating.